andrii302/flint/doc/source/ulong_extras.rst

     `x \leftarrow x - (x\cdot x\cdot x - a)\cdot x/(2\cdot x\cdot x\cdot x + a)` for getting a good estimate,
     as mentioned in the paper by W. Kahan [Kahan1991]_ .

+.. function:: ulong n_cbrt_newton_iteration(ulong n)

+    This function returns the integer truncation of the cube root of `n`.
+    Makes use of Newton iterations to get a close value, and then adjusts the estimate so as to get the correct value.

 .. function:: ulong n_cbrt_binary_search(ulong n)

     This function returns the integer truncation of the cube root of `n`.